aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 **Known issues**

 Using maxFullLoadSubTasks value of 49 can lead to a race condition which may cause the task to fail.
 It is recommended to use a lower number of SubTasks (the default is 32).
-If you see this error: SQLite general error, Error: 'database is locked'> then try lowering the number of maxFullLoadSubTasks.
+In CloudWatch Logs for DMS - If you see this error: SQLite general error, Error: 'database is locked'> then try lowering the number of maxFullLoadSubTasks.

 ## Notices